jimkc/Leetcode-Notes/String/Bold-Words-in-String.md

 ## Question
 Given a set of keywords words and a string S, make all appearances of all keywords in S bold.
-Any letters between <b> and </b> tags become bold.
+Any letters between <b> and </b> tags become bold.<br>

-The returned string should use the least number of tags possible, and of course the tags should form a valid combination.
+The returned string should use the least number of tags possible, and of course the tags should form a valid combination.<br>

 **Example :**
 <pre>